lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 Of course the whole point of `int` is that its *supposed* to be the native integer size, so this in turn pushed compiler developers to abuse the fact that signed overflow is undefined to allow `int` to be implicitly promoted to 64-bit in places where it really mattered.

 There was a really great compiler dev (gcc?) email about this history but I can't seem to find it anymore.
-So for the time-being I'll settle for [Fabien Gysen's discussion on the matter][ryg-ints].
+So for the time-being I'll settle for [Fabien Giesen's discussion on the matter][ryg-ints].